 James N. Bull

-Rosann Kovalcik, a Grosse Pointe Woods resident, has been the owner of Wild Birds Unlimited Nature Shop in that same city for twenty-four years.
+Rosann Kovalcik, a Grosse Pointe Woods resident, has been the owner of Wild Birds Unlimited Nature Shop in that same city for thirty years.
 During that time, Rosann has been “Bringing People and Nature Together” in a variety of ways, leading bird walks at the Edsel & Eleanor Ford House and at Elmwood Cemetery and donating bird feeding supplies to local nature centers.
 She uses her knowledge as a Master Gardener to give educational presentations aimed at creating bird-friendly spaces through the use of native plants.
 Rosann also serves on the Board of Michigan Audubon.
 Aside from birding and gardening, Rosann enjoys camping, kayaking and spending time with her family.
 For more information: https://grossepointewoods.wbu.com/

 Gisela is a retired hospital lab technician and serves as Detroit Audubon’s representative on the Seven Ponds Nature Center Board of Directors, and previously represented Detroit Audubon on the Michigan Environmental Council Board of Directors.
 In the past she served as Detroit Audubon’s Conservation Chairperson.
 She is passionate about environmental policy and is very active in land preservation issues.
 She was given the volunteer of the year award by Oakland County Parks in 2015.

 Amy is the Nature Centers Director for the Detroit Zoological Society and has overseen programming at the Belle Isle Nature Center since October, 2015.
 Previously she was a Metro-Detroit science teacher focused on gardening clubs, recycling clubs, STEM programs, and connecting city children with nature.
 She has a B.S in Education (Wayne State) and a Master’s in Instructional Technology (Saginaw Valley State University).